mathjax/MathJax-docs/input/asciimath.rst

 AsciiMath in HTML documents
 ===========================

-The AsciiMath syntax is descibed in the `ASCIIMathML syntax page
+The AsciiMath syntax is described in the `ASCIIMathML syntax page
 <http://www1.chapman.edu/~jipsen/mathml/asciimathsyntax.html>`_.

 Keep in mind that your mathematics is part of an HTML document, so you